 The graphical data is displayed for each name configured in the log file monitor.
 Monitor graphs can be viewed under Infrastructure > Resources > Device Details > Metrics.
 Only one graph is displayed for all configured names in an individual log file monitor.
 The log file monitor graph is different for Windows and Linux devices.

-In Windows devices, OpsRamp plots the graph as follows:
+In Windows devices, the graph is plotted as follows:

 1: The input string exists